pitzcarraldo/reduxible/README.md

 Reduxible can make it easy to get started to build React and Redux based Web Application and make it able to focus on business codes.
 Reduxible is based on [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) and inspired by [Fluxible](https://github.com/yahoo/fluxible).

-## :construction: CAUTION: Work In Progress

-Reduxible is now under construction so that it is not ready for production.
-Many APIs are changing everyday and it has a lot of pre-release versions like '0.0.x-alpha.x'.
-I could not recommend using it yet.
-But if you would like to make this better with me, please don't hesitate to send a small pull-request or just leave anything you want as an issue.

 ## Why Reduxible?

 ### Make Universal Application Easily